wacncontent/CustomizeTool/removeCommentOutput/articles/remoteapp/remoteapp-upd.md

 ## How can an admin get to the data?

 If you need to access the data for one of your users (for disaster recovery or if the user leaves the company), contact [Azure RemoteApp](mailto:remoteappforum@microsoft.com) and provide the subscription information for the collection and the user identity.
-The Azure RemoteApp team will provide you a URL where you can access the data - from there you can browse the location and retrieve any documents or files you need.
+The Azure RemoteApp team will provide you a URL to the VHD.
+Download that VHD and retrieve any documents or files you need.
+Note that the VHD is 50GB, so it will take a bit to download it.

 ## Is the data backed up?